Ali-aqrabawi/django-ansible/README.md

 dj_ansible is a Django App that allow Django applications to integrate with Ansible. basiclly it allow you to store inventory data in database using DjangoModels, and provide an API to execute Json-like playbooks.

+`currently supported on Ansible <= 2.7.10`

 ## Quick Start